 About 80% of women wishing to become pregnant conceived within 12 months after removal of Mirena.

-Figure 10: Median Menstrual Blood Loss (MBL) by Time
+Figure 12: Median Menstrual Blood Loss (MBL) by

 This monograph has been modified to include the generic and brand name in many instances.